levon-brokenponyclub/russell-publishing-workbooks-crm-integration/README.md.md

 ## Changelog

 ### Version 2.0 Features (Coming Soon)

+### Version 1.4.7 (2025-08-25/26)
+- **Real-Time ACF Answer Logging**: Frontend logs ACF answers and hidden fields as users interact with the form.
+- **Improved Hidden Field Logging**: More robust detection and logging of `post_id` and `campaign` fields.
+- **Backend Handler Parity**: Lead generation handler now mirrors webinar handler for ACF question extraction and logging.
+- **Parse Error Fixes**: PHP code for ACF question rendering is now compatible with all environments.
 - **Site Selection on Setup**: When setting up the plugin, administrators will be able to select the relevant site or brand.
 The plugin will then auto-configure custom field mappings and integration settings for Workbooks CRM, eliminating all hardcoded field lists or site-specific code.
 - **Advanced Backend Reporting**: A comprehensive reporting suite in the Gated Content Admin section will provide analytics and exportable reports for all registrations, leads, and CRM sync activity—giving marketing and editorial teams actionable insights into content performance.